munificent/craftinginterpreters/book/classes.md

 class body.

 We wrap the name and list of methods into a Stmt.Class node and we're done.
-Usually, this would feed into the interpreter, but now we need to plumb it through the resolver first:
+Previous, we would jump straight into the interpreter, but now we need to plumb the node through the resolver first.

 ^code resolver-visit-class

-We aren't going to worry about resolving the methods themselves yet, so for now all we need to do is declare the class name itself.
+We aren't going to worry about resolving the methods themselves yet, so for now all we need to do is declare the class using its name.
 It's not common to declare a class as a local variable, but Lox permits it, so we need to handle it correctly.

-*Now* we interpret it:
+Now we interpret the class declaration:

 ^code interpreter-visit-class